WaitHZ/Python/README.md

 ## Items already in the repository

-1. TerminalVote: A terminal program used to count the results of a certain vote in a local area network.
+1. **Terminal Voting in LAN**:  A terminal program used to count the results of a certain vote in a local area network.
-2. Student Manage System:
+2. **Grade Inquiry System**: A Chinese terminal performance management system.